-The City of Pasco undertook the following actions in 2007 to increase community awareness of lead based paint and its hazards.
-The City provided education on lead based paint, including information on Safe Work Practices, actions to take when rehabbing or remodeling a home, and steps to take if exposure to lead hazards is suspected.
+The City of Pasco undertook the following actions in 2008 to increase community awareness of lead based paint and its hazards.
+The City provided education on lead based paint, including actions to take when rehabbing or remodeling a home, steps to take if exposure to lead hazards is suspected.
+In addition, information was provided to area contractors regarding Safe Work Practices Training Class offered in Spokane.
+Several contractors from the Tri-Cities sent their employees to this training.

 The City of Pasco distributed the pamphlet "Reducing Lead Hazards When Remodeling Your HOME" published by the Environmental Protection Agency (EPA).
-The pamphlet "Protect Your Family from Lead in Your Home" published by EPA was distributed to all potential housing clients, and made available at the City of Pasco information center.
+The pamphlet "Protect Your Family from Lead in Your Home" published by EPA was distributed to potential housing clients, and made available at the City of Pasco information center.
 In compliance with Program Update 05-11, Pasco utilized the Lead Based Paint (LBP) Safe Checklists to evaluate applicability of the Lead Safe Housing Rule to City of Pasco CDBG and HOME projects.
-The City of Pasco continues to work with approved contractors to perform extensive testing to identify lead hazards, and assure compliance after remediation work through risk assessments and clearance exams for persons assisted by the Owner Occupied Rehabilitation Program and the Down Payment Assistance Program using CDBG or HOME funds.
+The City of Pasco continues to work with approved contractors to perform lead-based paint testing to identify lead hazards, and assure compliance after remediation work through risk assessments and clearance exams for persons assisted by the Community Housing Improvement Program (CHIP).